2025-2026 Board Members

 Bobbie Flory has worked as the Executive Director of the Lawrence Home Builders Association for over 25 years.
 As the daughter of a builder and developer, she was equipped to promote the housing industry and help navigate the many obstacles to providing housing for all.
 Bobbie has served on various community boards over the years including the Lawrence Douglas County Metropolitan Planning Commission, Van Go Mobile Arts, Tenants to Homeowners, Chamber of Commerce, O’Connell Youth Ranch, Kansas Building Industry Association, and the Douglas County Economic Development Corporation.
 In addition to community boards, she serves in various capacities at her church.
 Her commitment to the Peaslee Tech board is especially important as declining workforce growth in construction has been identified as a top priority both nationally and locally.
 Bobbie lives on the farm with her husband, Scott.
 They have two adult children and three grandchildren.

-She is a graduate of KU Public Management Center’s Emerging Leaders Academy and Kansas Leadership Center’s When Everyone Leads.
+She is also a graduate of the University of Kansas Public Management Center’s Emerging Leaders Academy and the Kansas Leadership Center’s When Everyone Leads program.

-Bev trained her dog to communicate with talking buttons and hopes to do the same with her two cats.
+Beyond her professional commitments, Victoriano has trained her dog to communicate using talking buttons and hopes to achieve the same with her two cats.
+She enjoys family breakfasts, as well as watching content on YouTube and singing karaoke with her husband on weekends.

 Wayne Ricks was born in Nashville, North Carolina in 1955.
 At 10 months old, he and his family moved to Newport News, Virginia where he was raised.
 He left for Hutchinson, Kansas in the fall of 1974 as a walk-on for the Hutchinson Blue Dragon Football team.
 In the Spring of 1975, Wayne transferred to The University of Kansas from Hutchinson Jr. College to finish his college education and athletic career.
 After graduation in 1982, he began a career in plastics with over 25 years of service with Packer Plastics, Berry Plastics for 22 years and Meridian Automotive Systems “Plastics” for another 3 years, before getting into the Food and Service industries.
 For many years he worked with organizations coaching and training others to better understand each position they chose to build on.
 That inspired him to start coaching Little League Football from 1983-1986, and Adult Sports from 87-92 (Basketball, Football, and Softball) before going back to girls’ basketball from 1993-2008.